20% off your first purchase with code: SHOP24

 • Mount Rushmore

-To find these, and many more, you'll need to click to expand the section that says "Featured Video and Photo Tours".
+To find these, and many more, you’ll need to click to expand the section that says “Featured Video and Photo Tours”:

-Also, be sure to check out the "Kids Activities" section where you can find more classroom activities for elementary aged students.
-You can see the full list of park tours on the National Park Service website.
+Also, be sure to check out the “Kids Activities” section where you can find more classroom activities for elementary aged students.

 Visit Space

 One of the most interesting virtual tours is of the International Space Station.
 Both NASA and the European Space Agency offer tours.
-NASA's is video based and it's the next best thing to taking your students on a real space exploration.
-The ESA's tour is a 360 degree walkthrough that lets students get an up-close look at all of the equipment and compartments.
+NASA’s is video based and it’s the next best thing to taking your students on a real space exploration.
+The ESA’s tour is a 360 degree walkthrough that lets students get an up-close look at all of the equipment and compartments.
+Or take students Behind the Scenes at Johnson Space Center

 One of my favorite virtual field trips for grades 4 and up is the interactive Space Innovation Tour.
 Students can take the tour through Kahoot! either as a whole class activity or individually.
 There is also a teacher guide and worksheets you can download to go along with it.
+This virtual field trip takes about an hour to complete and your students will be engaged the entire time!

-space innovations tour virtual field trip
+space free virtual field trip for kids

 Explore History

 Your students can step into the past and experience history with these interesting interactive tours.
-Some are geared toward specific historical figures or evens and others show what daily life was like during different time periods:
+Some are geared toward specific historical figures or events and others show what daily life was like during different time periods:

 Travel the World